 - Seeking the control and limitation of the supply of military hardware to Pakistan, mostly from European countries, the United States, and China.

 Experts disagree on the amount of influence RAW asserts on India's foreign policy.
 Sumit Ganguly, a professor of political science at Indiana University, says the agency has no influence on foreign policy.
-However, Dipankar Banerjee, a retired army official and current director of the Institute of Peace and Conflict Studies, a New Delhi-based think tank, says the head of RAW has direct access to the head of state, to whom he provides input and analysis.
+However, Dipankar Banerjee, a retired army official and founding director of the Institute of Peace and Conflict Studies, a New Delhi-based think tank, says the head of RAW has direct access to the head of state, to whom he provides input and analysis.

 From the early days, RAW had a secret liaison relationship with the Mossad, Israel's external intelligence agency.
 The main purpose was to benefit from Israel's knowledge of West Asia and North Africa, and to learn from its counterterrorism techniques, say experts.